Ahmed-Araby/Messenger-App/README.md

 [TO DO --- host the app]

 ## want to use the app:
-* signin with your google accoutn.
+* signin with your google account.
 * create a channel.
 * send the channel ID to a friend.
 * now you have a life long channel with your friend or untill my "firebase free quota ends"